 Choosing the right HTTP client

-If you already have an HTTP client or don’t need any help choosing one, you can skip this section and get straight onto obtaining an access token!
+If you already have an HTTP client and don’t need help choosing one, you can skip this section and get straight onto obtaining an access token!

-Most languages come with native functions to make use of this protocol.
+Most programming languages come with native functions that can be used to communicate using this protocol.

 (as an example)

-Please note: don’t get confused between the term HTTP client - which is the application sending the HTTP request.
-Per extension, the generic or specific libraries (level 2/3) are also called HTTP clients.
+Please note: don’t get confused between the term HTTP client - which is the application sending HTTP requests, and the generic or specific libraries (level 2 and 3), which are also called HTTP clients.